 When the teachers enter the building for the first time with a new principal, they start judging how they think the year will go.
-They look for changes that were made over the summer and try to analyze how it will affect them.
+They look for changes that were made over the summer and try to analyze how they will affect them.
 They listen for the opinions of those who have come in contact with the new administrator to gauge his or her personality.
-The doubts and fears are real and must be addressed in a positive way.
+The doubts and fears are real and must be addressed positively.
 What I am sharing today are the things NOT to do in the first year.
 These things are pitfalls that can easily be avoided and by doing so, will help you make a great first impression.

-First year principals are excited to make their mark on the building.
+First-year principals are excited to make their mark on the building.
 They are ready to do things their way.
-But making sweeping changes to procedures can cause stresses that can be avoided.
-In the first year, take the time to understand the procedures that are in place and why they happen the way that they do.
+Making sweeping changes to procedures can cause stresses that can be avoided.
+In the first year, take the time to understand the procedures that are in place, and why they happen the way that they do.
 Being new to a building is a lot to take in.
-It takes time to observe the entirety of procedures.
-There are a multitude of procedures in a school that happen a certain way to address needs that may not be obvious.
+It takes time to observe the entirety of the procedures.
+There is a multitude of procedures in a school that happens a certain way to address needs that may not be obvious.

-In your first year avoid making unnecessary changes to those procedures that you have limited experience with or that are not in need of change due to policy or schedule changes.
+In your first year avoid making unnecessary changes to those procedures that you have limited experience with or that do not require change due to policy or schedule changes.
 Take your first year to observe all aspects of the inner workings of your new building.
 Ask the people involved in the procedure about what they like and dislike about the way things are going.
 Try to see the procedure from multiple perspectives and understand, not only the how, but the why a procedure is done the way it is done.
-Some procedures may need to be overhauled and change may even be welcomed, but without a full understanding of the needs of the building, a knee-jerk reaction is not the best course of action.
+Some procedures may need to be overhauled, and change may even be welcomed, but without a full understanding of the needs of the building, a knee-jerk reaction is not the best course of action.

 Moving teachers based on outside opinions can kill morale.
 In your first year, take the time to truly understand each teacher’s strengths and weaknesses.
 Personality conflicts and public opinions should not be the basis for your decisions.
 Have conversations with the teachers about their approach to classroom management and lesson planning.
 Observe them teaching and interacting with the students.
 Take the time to understand the group dynamics.

-The number of people involved in the success or failure of a school include far more people than the teachers and the paraprofessionals.
-A new principal has a long list of stakeholders to get familiar with in the first year.
-Within the building the students are a stakeholder that is sometimes overlooked when it comes to making decisions.
+The number of people involved in the success or failure of a school includes far more people than the teachers and the paraprofessionals.
+A new principal has a long list of stakeholders to get familiar with within the first year.
+Within the building, the students are a stakeholder that is sometimes overlooked when it comes to making decisions.
 A principal’s decision about teachers, paraprofessionals, duty schedules, hallway procedures, building schedules, ALL affect the students; therefore, they should be considered when making decisions.

-Within the building there are still other stakeholders who are sometimes overlooked.
+Within the building, there are still other stakeholders who are sometimes overlooked.
 Custodians and cafeteria staff are affected by the principal’s decisions, too.
 Custodians and cafeteria staff are an extremely important part of the school.
 They interact with the students and teachers in a way that is completely different from the way you will interact with them.
-If you are looking for a different perspective, these are the people who a new principal can go to.
+If you are looking for a different perspective, these are the people to who a new principal can go.
 A basic day for each stakeholder is different and changes affect them differently.